MatheusDaros/chainlink-intro/README.md

 ## Chainlink Automations

-Chainlink Automations is a service that enables smart contract developers to automate their contract functions in a decentralized manner.
+Chainlink Automations, formerly known as Keepers, is a service that enables smart contract developers to automate their contract functions in a decentralized manner.
 It uses a network of Chainlink nodes that monitor the contract state and trigger transactions when certain conditions are met.
 For example, a smart contract could use Chainlink Automations to automatically rebalance its portfolio, distribute rewards, or execute trades.
 Chainlink Automations saves developers time and resources, and provides reliable and scalable automation for their dApps.

 You can learn more about Chainlink Automations from the [official website](https://chain.link/automation).